 Organisation Description

-- The Aboriginal cultural heritage repatriation program provides information on what to do if

-of Planning and you find Aboriginal remains of objects in NSW.
-Environment
+NSW Department of Planning and Environment The Aboriginal cultural heritage repatriation program provides information on what to do if you find Aboriginal remains of objects in NSW.

-SA Health The Protecting Aboriginal heritage after flooding is specific to South Australia however valuable information about identifying and protecting Aboriginal heritage after floods
+SA Health The Protecting Aboriginal heritage after flooding is specific to South Australia however includer valuable information about identifying and protecting Aboriginal heritage after floods.

 Resources - He atwave effects on health and infrastructure

 Organisation Description

 NSW Health Beat the heat

 Resources - Pet ts and animals

 Organisation Description

 NSW SES Get ready animals - includes resources on:

 Keeping animals safe during an emergency

-Make an Animal Emergency Plan
+• Make an Animal Emergency Plan

-Diagning for large animals and livestock

 Planning for large animals and livestock